Timothy Deasy: Fenian activities

 Deasy returned to his Fenian activities almost immediately.
-He attended a mass convention of the Irish Republican Brotherhood in Cincinnati, Ohio in January 1865 and in August was one of 300 delegates to be selected by the organisation to be sent to Ireland to prepare the country for a rebellion.
+He attended a mass convention of the Irish Republican Brotherhood in Cincinnati, Ohio, in January 1865 and in August was one of 300 delegates to be selected by the organisation to be sent to Ireland to prepare the country for a rebellion.
 However, upon Deasy's arrival in Ireland, he was arrested in Skibereen in his home county of Cork, where he was found to be in possession of military-grade documents.
 Deasy was whisked away to a jail in England to be further integrated.
-Deasy was later released from custody on the condition he return to the United States.
+Deasy was later released from custody on the condition that he return to the United States.
 Deasy promptly ignored that order and returned to Ireland post haste, and sent home to Clonakilty.
-There Deasy received orders from Thomas J. Kelly, functionally the head organiser of the forthcoming rebellion.
+There, Deasy received orders from Thomas J. Kelly, functionally the head organiser of the forthcoming rebellion.
 Kelly asked Deasy to report to Dublin.
 However, while there, Deasy was almost arrested again.

 Kelly seemed suitably impressed enough with Deasy that he elected to bring him into the "Secret Circle", a cell within the IRB dedicated to the eradication of spies, informers and traitors within the movement.
 The "Secret Circle" was, predictably, despised by British authorities in Ireland, who were aware of its existence and derisively referred to as the "Irish American Assassination Company" or "the Shooting Circle".
 The capture of the Secret Circle was a top priority amongst the British.

-On 4 November 1865 Deasy, alongside Kelly and John Devoy, was amongst a rescue party who broke the leader of the IRB, James Stephens, out of Richmond Gaol.
+On 4 November 1865, Deasy, alongside Kelly and John Devoy, was amongst a rescue party who broke the leader of the IRB, James Stephens, out of Richmond Gaol.
 Following that rescue, Deasy accompanied Kelly and Stephens over to France (where the Fenians had built a considerable support network) and then onwards back to the United States to rendezvous with the American Fenians in New York to report on their progress.
-From there they once more travelled back to Ireland.
+From there, they once more travelled back to Ireland.